Consumer medicine information

 The paracetamol treatment nomogram is used to decide whether to start or continue acetylcysteine infusion.
 The dosing depends on the time since paracetamol ingestion, formulation of paracetamol, dose ingested, serum paracetamol concentration (early), and presence of clinical and laboratory features suggesting acute liver injury.

 It should be noted that, after an ingestion of a potentially fatal dose of paracetamol, the patient may appear relatively well initially and may even continue normal activities for a day or two before the onset of hepatic failure.
-Hepatic damage is more likely to occur with a lower dosage of paracetamol in patients who have a history of chronic alcohol or enzyme-inducing drug ingestion (e.g. isoniazid, rifampicin, anticonvulsants including carbamazepine, phenytoin, phenobarbitone, primidone, sodium valproate).
+Liver injury is more likely to occur with a lower dosage of paracetamol in patients who have a history of chronic alcohol use or enzyme-inducing drug ingestion (e.g. isoniazid, rifampicin, anticonvulsants including carbamazepine, phenytoin, phenobarbitone, primidone, sodium valproate).

 Patients are notoriously unreliable as to the amount ingested and the time of ingestion.
 Hepatic necrosis is preventable if treatment can be instituted within 8 hours of ingestion.